griffy/griffy.github.com/_posts/2012-5-24-Ruby-(I-think-that)-You-Need-to-Know-to-Do-Rails.markdown

     obj.attribute

-<a href="#" name="addendum"></a>
+<a href="#" name="addendum">Addendum</a>

 **Warning: Opinions Follow**
+I have a strong preference when it comes to the new alternative syntax for hashes introduced in Ruby 1.9.

+    key: value

-I have a strong preference when it comes to the new alternative syntax for hashes. key: value is actually saying to create a key that is a symbol with the value :key that maps to value.
+is actually saying to create a key that is a symbol with the value :key that maps to value.
 While that's not so confusing, what is confusing is when you want to map a symbol to a symbol (as is often done in Rails).
 It looks something like this:

     { key: :value }